-- 3. Be more flexible than the current model, containing timelines that are consistent with the task. - 4.
+- Emphasize the importance of the work that must be done before launching a working group or other policy development activity, such as public discussion, fact-finding and expert research in order to define properly the scope, objective and schedule for a specific policy development goal. - 3.
+Be more flexible than the current model, containing timelines that are consistent with the task. - 4.
 Provide for periodic assessment to determine the effectiveness of revised rules, processes, and procedures on policy development work including self-reporting by each working group of any lessons learned, as well as input on metrics that could help measure the success of the policy recommendation.
 In addition the GNSO Council Chair should present an annual report to the ICANN community on the effectiveness of new GNSO policies using the metrics developed at the end of each PDP.
 The report should also contain a synthesis of lessons learned from policy development during the year with a view to establishing best practices.
 The report should be presented annually at an ICANN public meeting each year, and the material should be incorporated into the ICANN Annual Report prepared by Staff. - 5.
 Better align the PDP process with ICANN's strategic plan and operations plan.
 The Council, constituencies and staff should publish an annual "policy development plan" for current and upcoming work, to better align resources with strategic objectives, and to create a stronger nexus between the work plan of the GNSO Council and the ICANN planning process.
 The plan should be linked to ICANN's overall strategic plan, but be sufficiently flexible to accommodate changes in priority determined by rapid evolution in the DNS marketplace and unexpected initiatives. - 6.
 Contain rules, processes and procedures that are more effective and efficient and that meet consensus policy requirements as detailed further in the Report, to include specifying certain policy activities that should be done, including: research, consultation with constituencies, periods for public comment, timelines consistent with the complexity of the task, regular reporting to the Council as established in the scoping phase, and a final report and public comment period as in the current PDP.

 The PDP Team shall work independently from, but in close consultation with, the Working Group Team of the Policy Process Steering Committee (PPSC).
-The Policy Development Process Team shall be responsible for making recommendations concerning the development of and transition to a new PDP for PPSC review.
+The Policy Development Process Team shall be responsible for making recommendations concerning the development of and transition to a new PDP for the GNSO Council's review.

-ANNEX IV - The Working Group
+ANNEX E - The Working Group